Free Games On Xbox & PlayStation Consoles For May 2017

 As a new month begins tomorrow, Xbox Live Gold members can expect a fresh set of free games.
-Meanwhile, PlayStation Plus’ update on Tuesday will activate
+Meanwhile, PlayStation Plus’ update on Tuesday will activate it’s own set of free games across the PlayStation family of systems.

-Via Games with Gold, Microsoft is offering two titles for Xbox One and another two for Xbox 360 consoles, each with a $0 price tag, this May.
-And beginning Monday, those with Xbox Live Gold subscription can already download Star Wars: The Force Unleashed II, an action-adventure game released in 2010 by game developer and publisher LucasArts.
+Via Games with Gold, Microsoft is offering two titles for Xbox One and another two for Xbox 360 consoles, each with a zero price tag.
+Beginning Monday, those with an Xbox Live Gold subscription can already download Star Wars: The Force Unleashed II, an action-adventure game released in 2010 by game developer and publisher LucasArts.
 Describing the gameplay for this Star Wars game regularly available for $20, the post on Xbox Wire shared the following.

 “You’ve been betrayed by Darth Vader for the last time, and now’s your chance to fight back and claim your identity once and for all.
 With devastatingly strong Force powers and twin lightsabers, you’ll unleash fury and power in your search for truth.”

 If you want to add this Xbox 360 game in your library for free, make sure to download it on or before May 15, because it is scheduled to go back to its original price the following day.
-Microsoft will then offer another Star Wars game for free – LEGO Star Wars: The Complete Saga on May 16 and will be available until the last day of the month.
-In this video game that is typically worth $20, players will be able to “play through the first six Star Wars movies in LEGO form.”
+Microsoft will then offer another Star Wars game for free: LEGO Star Wars: The Complete Saga on May 16 and will be available until the last day of the month.
+In this video game, that is typically worth $20, players will be able to “play through the first six Star Wars movies in LEGO form.”

 May #GamesWithGold starts the month off with Giana Sisters: Twisted Dreams and Star Wars: The Force Unleased II https://t.co/c5EXS0k9LH pic.twitter.com/mfYXdv9UHO